 The new state constitution shortens the university’s name to Michigan State University.

-The business college starts an off-campus degree-granting program called the Advanced Management Program; this would become the Weekend MBA of today, which is offered at the Management Education Center in Troy, Michigan.
+The business college starts an off-campus degree-granting program called the Advanced Management Program; this would become the Executive MBA of today, which is offered at the Management Education Center in Troy, Michigan.

 The Graduate School of Business Administration and the Business Alumni Association join in sponsoring the first annual Detroit Management Conference; in 2002, this was renamed as the Broad Executive Forum.

 Up to this point, the business school had awarded 39 doctoral degrees and 528 master’s degrees.

 Eli Broad receives the Distinguished Business Alumni Award.

 Executive development seminars begin in the Kellogg Center as a form of continuing education; today the Broad College offers a full range of open enrollment and customized Executive Development Programs.